-- for an arrival, there is only a transfer of ownership if the imported goods are sold (or will be sold) to an enterprise in Romania and - for a consignment, there is only a transfer of ownership if the shipped goods are bought by an enterprise in Romania.
+- For an arrival, there is only a transfer of ownership if the goods are sold (or will be sold) to an economic operator in Romania and - For a consignment, there is only a transfer of ownership if the shipped goods are bought by an economic operator in Romania.

-In these cases only the tax representative or the person registered direct for VAT purposes must declare the inward or outward goods movement with transaction code1.
+In these cases only the tax representative or the person registered direct for VAT purposes must declare the movement of goods movement using nature of transaction code 1.